 You are a brand.
 A walking advertisement.

 You know that saying, “fake it till you make it”?
-Be very careful here.
+Be careful.
 Do not replace fake with authentic.
 There is some truth to “faking” confidence or optimism.
 Some people can create a turnaround in their lives and truly become confident and optimistic.
 But faking for the sake of being an imposter is not suggested.
 Eventually the truth comes out.

 If you want to be perceived in a certain way, discover ways to make that happen.